SSPmethods/ImplicitLNLMethods/README.md

 v	- From the Shu Osher coefficient Matrix

 Implementation of the scheme can be followed from any paper of SSP time Stepping methods.
-The Co-optimized methods, which mention real or imag in their type, correspond to the methods which contain suboptimal SSP coefficients but try to optimize for better linear stability regions ( as presented in the paper).
+The Co-optimized methods, which mention real or imag in their type, correspond to the methods which contain suboptimal SSP coefficients but try to optimize for better linear stability regions ( as presented in the paper).Note we only generated a few methods of this type they are methods which contain 5 stages of order 4 for linear problems, and order 3 for nonlinear problems.

 Any questions about coefficients or need for more methods please contact Zachary Grant (zgrant@umassd.edu)